History and previous versions

 PCalc.exe under the program DOSBox.

-Around the year 2000 PQRS (Probabilities, Quantiles and Random Samples) was designed as a tool for students using computer aided instruction of statistics in order to make printed tables obsolete.
-It had a graphical user interface.
+Around the year 2000 PQRS (Probabilities, Quantiles and Random Samples) was designed as a successor to PCalc with a graphical user interface.
 PQRS was written in Delphi and runs under Windows and - with the help of Wine - under Linux.

 Download the compressed file PQRS.zip (0.7 MB), unzip it and start